Baker shaved because 'didn't deserve' handlebar

 Wednesday, Mayfield explained what happened.

-"The original thought for me, do handlebars," said Mayfield, still with the plain mustache.
+"The original thought for me, do handlebars," he said, still with the plain mustache.
 "I was undefeated before Sunday with the handlebar mustache.

 "So I shaved it off because I didn't deserve it."